King Kong (comics): Mexican King Kong comics

 King Kong battles a gigantic strange-looking humanoid frog creature from issue #104 of the Mexican King Kong series, published by Editorial Orizaba.

 The first comic series from Mexico that featured the character was a serial that was in the "Pepin" series by Editorial Juventud.
-The strip ran from #118 (May 26 1938) to #136 (July 28 1938).
+The strip ran from #118 (May 26, 1938) to #136 (July 28, 1938).
 The heroes in the strip battle the evil Queen Zanya who plans on sacrificing the beautiful Luna to King Kong.

 From 1965 to 1969 a Mexican comic company called Editorial Orizaba published a series based on King Kong.
 The series was published with fully painted color covers, but with sepia and white interior artwork.
 A new issue was published every Wednesday and the series would run 185 issues.
 In 1972 the series was reprinted (only 118 issues) by a company called Ediciones Joma.

 In 1980 the series was reprinted yet again by a company called Ediciones Mexico.
 For these reprints the series was renamed The Gorilla (El Gorilla) for the first 15 issues before being renamed to The Gorilla of the Jungle (El Gorilla del la Selva) when a company called Nama took over publishing.
 The series ran to issue #131.

 The next King Kong comic from Latin America was King Kong in the Microcosmos.
 The publisher of the series was Editorial America.
 It was published in 1979 and lasted roughly 35 issues.
 This comic was about a group of aliens who live in the Microcosmos that are facing a war on their planet.
 Searching for a warrior to help them in this war, they find a gorilla being chased by a group of hunters in the macro-world.
 They take the gorilla and some of the hunters to their planet.
 After reducing the gorilla and the others to enter their micro-world, they reversed the effects making the gorilla (now called King Kong) gigantic.
 Kong would help them win the war.

 Gold Key Comics

-Gold Key Comics, a subsidiary of Western Publishing, put out an adaptation in 1968, drawn by Alberto Giolitti with a cover painting by George Wilson (other credits are unknown), while Golden Press also released the comic (with the Whitman logo) as part of a Treasury Edition release.
-This oversized comic was commissioned by Merian C. Cooper and was based on the 1932 novelization by Delos W. Lovelace (of which Cooper owned the copyright) rather than the 1933 film.
-It was reprinted a few times upon the release of the 1976 remake, not just in the U.S (by Golden Press), but other countries as well, translated into Dutch, Swedish, German and Norwegian editions.
+Gold Key Comics, a subsidiary of Western Publishing, published an adaptation in 1968, drawn by Alberto Giolitti and Alberto Giolitti with a cover painting by George Wilson (other credits are unknown), while Golden Press also released the comic (with the Whitman logo) as part of a treasury edition release.
+This oversized comic was commissioned by Merian C. Cooper and was based on the 1932 novelization by Delos W. Lovelace of which Cooper owned the copyright rather than the 1933 film.
+It was reprinted a few times upon the release of the 1976 remake, not just in the U.S by Golden Press, but other countries as well, translated into Dutch, German, Norwegian, and Swedish editions.